Chris Meledandri: 2016–present: Work with DreamWorks Animation and Nintendo

 On April 28, 2016, NBCUniversal announced its intent to acquire Illumination's competitor studio DreamWorks Animation for $3.8 billion.
 It was announced that Meledandri would at the time oversee both Illumination and DreamWorks following the completion of the acquisition.
 However, it was later announced that Meledandri had declined to oversee DreamWorks, and would instead be a consultant at the studio.
 On November 6, 2018, it was announced that Meledandri would be collaborating with Universal and DreamWorks to revive the Shrek franchise.
-Meledandri intends, however, to retain the original voice actors, as he believes they were perhaps the most memorable parts of the series.
+Meledandri however intended to retain the original voice actors, as he believes they were perhaps the most memorable parts of the series.
 The first film in this collaboration, Puss in Boots: The Last Wish, in which Meledandri served as executive producer, was released in December 2022 to critical acclaim and commercial success.

 In January 2018, Nintendo announced during a fiscal meeting that Illumination would be developing an animated Mario film and that Meledandri would co-produce the film with Super Mario creator Shigeru Miyamoto.
 On July 5, 2021, it was reported that Meledandri would join Nintendo's board of directors "as an independent and non-executive outside director" to advise Nintendo as the company develops more films under Nintendo Pictures.

 Meledandri will serve as a producer on Shrek 5 for DreamWorks, set for release on June 30, 2027.